 Do you have any favorite meal prep ideas to share?
 I'd love it if you would tag me on Instagram with your genius tips and tricks! 🙂

 I absolutely love the flavors in this marinade recipe, you can also use it for flank steak, skirt steak, and other cuts.
 This citrus flavor blend goes with so many things.
+If you haven't tried these Bourbon grilled steak tips, it's another must-try recipe!

 This steak recipe would be epic for steak tacos!
 You can utilize the leftovers in so many ways from soups and salads to sandwiches and tacos.